JW Marriott Tripoli

-The JW Marriott Hotel Tripoli is a five star hotel in Tripoli's Central Business District.
+The JW Marriott Hotel Tripoli is a former five star hotel in Tripoli's Central Business District.
 The hotel opened on February 15, 2011, days before the Libyan Civil War began.
 It closed just two weeks later and the hotel's few guests and 185 staff were evacuated by Marriott on a chartered plane to Amman.

+Marriott stated in April 2011 that they hoped to reopen the hotel at some point.
+In 2013, the hotel's co-owners, the Libyan government Economic and Social Development Fund and South Korean-based Daewoo Engineering & Construction announced their hope to reopen the hotel in 2014.
+In 2021, the owners again announced plans to reopen the hotel.
+As of 2024, it remains closed.